UBC-Geography/computing-resources/cloud-computing/object-storage.md

 - Storing and serving geospatial datasets, particularly those that are [cloud-optimized](https://guide.cloudnativegeo.org/)

-- Backing up crucial data
+- Backing up and/or storing archival data

 - Storing and hosting media assets (images, audio, video, etc.)